TYVASO DPI IS NOW APPROVED

 In the 12-week clinical study of TYVASO, people taking an oral PAH medicine (bosentan or sildenafil) completed a 6-minute walk test at the beginning and end of the study.

-If you and your doctor agree that TYVASO could help you, a referral for your TYVASO prescription will go to a Specialty Pharmacy (SP) provider.
+If you and your doctor agree that TYVASO could help you, a referral for your TYVASO prescription will go to a Specialty Pharmacy (SP) provider or United Therapeutics Cares™.
 Once approved, an SP nurse will come to your home or your doctor’s office to show you how to take TYVASO and will support you as you begin therapy.

 Before you take TYVASO or TYVASO DPI, tell your healthcare provider about all of your medical conditions, including if you: